 A year after his death, Tokugawa Ieyasu was enshrined at Nikko, elevating his status to divinity.
 Toshogu branch shrines spread throughout Japan.

 When Nikko Toshogu was constructed, the designers had something divine in mind.
 The ingenuity and careful attention to detail that went into constructing Nikko Toshogu Shrine is extraordinary.
 Its vibrant colors and flamboyant carvings stand in stark contrast to much of Japan's more spartan design.

 Among the breathtaking structures at Nikko Toshogu, the five-storied pagoda is the most conspicuous because of its height.
 It stands near the main entrance.
 The five stories represent the elements of existence in ascending order: earth, water, fire, wind, and void.

 The Yomeimon Gate is Japan's most lavishly decorated gate.
 It is covered with 508 detailed carvings of children and elders and mythical beasts and is a masterpiece of Edo-period craftsmanship.

-Although not as lavish as most structures at Nikko Toshogu, the tomb of Tokugawa Ieyasu is its most significant site.
-You'll ascend a long set of stairs through thick forest before approaching the tomb.
-The view of the shrine from above and the Yomeimon Gate is worth the climb.
+The okumiya or inner shrine of Tokugawa Ieyasu is the most significant site.
+You'll ascend a long set of stairs through thick forest to reach it.
+The view from above of the main hall and the Yomeimon Gate is worth the climb.

 You could spend hours taking in the all the intricate carvings that cover Nikko Toshogu Shrine, but three are particularly renowned.